SamanthaHassal/American-Airlines-Performance-Task/README.md

 ## Task 3: Development and Problem Solving - AAdvantage Status

+The goal of this task was to create a way to show customer AAdvantage status in a way that utilized minimal code and could connect to different algorithms.
 We created a data file that an external program can access to display a passenger's status (Gold, Platinum, Platinum Pro, etc) at any point in time.
 We opted to do this because of its simplicity, versatility (doesn't matter what programming language the lookup code uses to access the data), and practicality.

 The AAdvantage Passenger Status Table is a two-sheet Excel (.xlsx) file.
 Sheet 1 contains the flight log.
 Sheet 2 contains a timeline showing status change (e.g.,  promotion from "Gold" status to "Platinum" status) and the expiry date of that status.
 Any code that needs to access the system to pull up a customer's status information will need to access both the flight log and the status timeline.